HTML5 and Web Page Structure

 Code examples:

-The code below shows 2 instances of using headers on one web page.
+The code below shows one instance of using a header element on a web page.

 <body>